 How does framing work?

-In any given situation, there is something we really need people to understand about it.
-One of the hardest parts of our jobs is nailing down what that actually is.
+In any given situation, there is something we really need people to understand about it, something that will get them to see it the way that we do.
+The hardest part of our job is to nail down what that actually is.
 That something is our meta-message.

-The best way to communicate that meta-message is by relating it to something people already understand.
-The “frame” is the “something people already understand.”
+The best way to communicate that meta-message, is by associating it with something people already understand.
+The “frame” is that “something people already understand.”

-“Framing“ is the process of making that connection between that frame and the situation at hand in such a way that conveys that strategically important meta-message, the “thing we really need people to understand”.
+“Framing“ is the process of making that connection between that frame and the situation at hand in such a way that conveys that strategically important meta-message.

-Sometimes, that relationship is a simple metaphor that transfers our message automatically.
-Sometimes we need to do more: we have to promote a narrative that explains how our frame relates to the situation at hand.
+Sometimes, all we need is a trigger word or image that transfers our message automatically.
+Sometimes we need to do more: we have to provide a narrative that explains how our frame relates to the situation at hand.

 How do frames influence how people judge right and wrong?